pasztorpisti/django-universal-view-decorator/README.rst

 If we want to be able to apply the same decorator also to view classes then things get messy very quickly depending on the expected behavior in that case.

+I've seen several discussions on mailing lists about modifying view class behavior with decorators VS mixins.
+While it's obviously easier to use decorators with regular functions I think they have some limited use also in case of classes.
+I don't expect you to see this library as THE solution to all of your previous problems.
+Both decorators and mixins have their own problems in case of view classes.
+It depends on the scenario which solution is less painful to apply.

 Goals
 -----